Why should you modernize your legacy applications?

 - Modernize: This approach essentially restructures the legacy application so it runs efficiently in a new environment.
 Legacy systems are often modernized incrementally to reduce operational risk.
 Modernizing includes restructuring the existing code base and rewriting code.

-- Replace or retire: Business applications sometimes outlive their value to the organization, especially went their functionality is duplicated by other solutions.
+- Replace or retire: Business applications sometimes outlive their value to the organization, especially when their functionality is duplicated by other solutions.
 Retirement removes legacy applications from use but retains access to the application’s data.
 Legacy data can be stored while mission-critical information is migrated to the new application.

 No two organizations have the same application portfolios, so there is no one-size-fits-all roadmap for modernization.
 ThreeWill works with your organization to review existing requirements and identify the most critical needs.
 Take the first step to a successful migration journey.
 Get started with a free, no-obligation service estimate.